Dageus/Dageus/README.md

 - Passion for Cybersecurity, trying to participate in as many CTF's as I can, and learning as much as possible about the subject.

-- Passion for SysAdmin and DevOps, currently running a Home Server running Samba, Wireguard and Pi-hole, each in its own Docker Container.
+- Passion for SysAdmin and DevOps.
+Currently running a Home Server with Samba, Wireguard and Pi-hole, each in its own Docker container.
 Trying to learn Kubernetes via Minikube.

 - Playing piano for the last 8 years, with a passion for music in general.